richardhundt/lupa/README.md

    has name = error("A pet needs a name!")
 }

-// multiple inheritance with C3 resolution order and trait mixins class Hamster from Mammal with Pet[Number], Named {
+// single inheritance with trait mixins class Hamster from Mammal with Pet[Number], Named {

    // default initializer